akhmeed19/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

      - **Hyperbolic trajectory:** using 110% of the escape velocity.

 4. **Plotting:**
-   The trajectories are plotted in the \(xy\)-plane, with Earth represented as a filled circle.
+   The trajectories are plotted in the $xy$-plane, with Earth represented as a filled circle.
 Each trajectory is labeled for clarity.

 ## Graphical Representations